The respondent, a 22 year old man from Afghanistan, reported about a push-back from Hungary to Serbia that occured on February 17th, 2021.

 “This is something we watched in Macedonia too”

-At the spot of apprehension, the two men were allegedly forced to kneel down and stare at the torchlight for one hour.
-The first officer present in camouflage uniform continued pointing the rifle at them and shouting if they changed their posture or stopped looking into the torchlight.
+At the spot of apprehension, the two men were allegedly forced to kneel down and stare at the torchlight for about one hour.
+The respondent reported that the first officer present in camouflage uniform continued pointing the rifle at them and shouting if they changed their posture or stopped looking into the torchlight.
 The respondent told the officers he had eye problems and the other man told them about having pain in his knees, but they were not allowed to change positions.

 Halfway through this treatment, after about 30 minutes, another officer came.
-The officer was reportedly wearing a brown uniform with ”six pocket trousers” and stars on the sleave arm of his jacket.
+The officer was described as wearing a brown uniform with ”six pocket trousers” and stars on the sleave arm of his jacket.
 This officer reportedly only spoke in English with the other officers present.
 The respondent described how:

 “He looked like the boss, they were waiting for him.
 He didn’t talk to us, just to the army men”